20 products under $20 to help organize your closet | CNN Underscored

 Much like desk organization, kitchen organization and garage organization, tackling a closet organization project can be overwhelming, and finding affordable ways to get it done is a struggle for many people.

 If you are a person who gets easily overwhelmed, try breaking the task into smaller jobs; for example, you may take one day to sort through pants and shirts, another to tackle dresses and skirts and another for coats and shoes.
 Weed out clothing that is damaged, no longer fits or is just out of style, and donate them or bring them to a rag recycling drop-off.
-Then, once you know what items make up your pared down wardrobe, you can find storage solutions to fit your new needs.
+Then, once you know what items make up your pared-down wardrobe, you can find storage solutions to fit your new needs.

 To help you out with those storage solutions, we enlisted the help of home organization expert Nonnahs Driskill, founding organizer at Get Organized Already!, and Alex Rush, a professional organizer whose company, Spruce NYC, specializes in small spaces.
 We asked these experts to help us pick out 20 of the absolute best closet organizers, all priced under $20.

 The best upgrade I’ve ever made to my own closet was to buy a set of slim hangers.
 It took me longer than it should have to become a convert, but now I’ll never go back to bulkier plastic hangers.
 Both the hook and the shoulders of slim hangers are, yup, slimmer than standard hangers, so they truly do maximize closet space.
-And, unlike plastic hangers, most slim hangers are covered in a non-slip velvet so delicate items like silk blouses stay put rather than sliding off the hanger and getting rumpled — or worse, ending up on the closet floor with your shoes.
+And, unlike plastic hangers, most slim hangers are covered in a nonslip velvet so delicate items like silk blouses stay put rather than sliding off the hanger and getting rumpled — or worse, ending up on the closet floor with your shoes.

 Whitmor Padded Hangers, 6-Pack ($12.99; amazon.com)

 Slim hangers are the right choice for most clothing, but investing in a small set of specialty hangers is also a good idea.
-Padded hangers are the perfect thing for hanging more delicate fabrics, like cashmere or fine cotton, to prevent damage while in storage.
+Padded hangers are the perfect thing for hanging more delicate fabrics like cashmere or fine cotton to prevent damage while in storage.
 Also, much like those velvet-covered hangers, padded hangers are perfect for fabrics that tend to slip off of plastic hangers.

 Chrome Purse Hangers, 6-Pack ($9.99; containerstore.com)